 The Preparatory Certificate: Education and Training comprises the first module of the 6-module Certificate in Education or PGCE – nationally recognised qualifications for teachers, trainers and tutors in the FE and Skills Sector and the UCLan Teacher Education Partnership offers you the exciting opportunity to study at one of a range of Colleges across the North West region.
 This will give you the opportunity to specialise in your chosen field as you start your training train towards being a teacher.

 You will be introduced to classroom fundamentals and teaching and learning strategies, with a focus on developing your practical and academic skills through reflective practice.

-The course usually takes one college term but may be delivered in more intensive blocks.
+The Preparatory Certificate usually takes one college term but may be delivered in more intensive blocks.